AlisterAmo/processUtils/README.md

 programlauncher.launch('/path/to/a/new/program -a option1 -b option2 -c "a string as parameter"')
 # and a third
 programlauncher.launch('top')
+# and we can get stdout/stderr easily
+print programlauncher.last_launched.stdout  # last, the "top" intance we just launched print programlauncher.managedsubprocesses[0].stdout  # the first subprocess launched print programlauncher.managedsubprocesses[1].stderr  # the stderr of the second one, etc...

-# but we can acess all the info of previous two if we want to
+# we can iterate all the info all launched instances if we want to
 print "Commands launched so far, and active status:" for program in programlauncher.ManagedProcesses: print 'Command: "{}"  -   Running: {}'.format(program.command, str(program.running))